 So what of the other great synth reworkings?
-The covers in The Electricity Club’s listing are predominantly conventional songs reworked in a synthpop manner.
+The covers in this listing are predominantly conventional songs reworked in a synthpop manner.
 And in several cases, the reworks have been so distinct and definitive that it is often forgotten they are actually covers!
 Restricted to one song per artist moniker, they are presented in chronological order.

 VISAGE In Year 2525 (1978 – released 1983)

 ZAGER & EVANS’ pessimistic ditty was perfect fodder for the first VISAGE demo steered by Midge Ure in 1978.
 ‘In The Year 2525’ was perfectly resigned aural dystopia.
 Steve Strange’s deadpan fronted the sombre tone perfectly but Ure’s vocal backing and counterpoints added some musicality.
 But when Ure presented the demo to his then employers at EMI Records, it was rejected!
 Remixed later by John Hudson, it was finally unleashed for public consumption in 1983.

-Available on the album ‘The Face’ via Universal Records
+Available on the VISAGE album ‘The Face’ via Universal Records

 YELLOW MAGIC ORCHESTRA Firecracker (1978)

 One of first Japanese bands to have a Top 20 hit single in the UK was YELLOW MAGIC ORCHESTRA in 1980.
 ‘Firecracker’ was a cover of a 1959 composition by Martin Denny, but actually released as ‘Computer Game (Theme From The Invader)’.
 Recorded in 1978, the parent self-titled album was noted for its use of the then brand new Roland MC8 Micro-Composer to control the synthesizers.
 The result was a clean, exotic pop sound that was unusual, even in the synthpop heartland of Europe.

-Available on the album ‘Yellow Magic Orchestra’ via Sony Music
+Available on the YELLOW MAGIC ORCHESTRA album ‘Yellow Magic Orchestra’ via Sony Music

 GARY NUMAN On Broadway (1979 – released 1980)

-Available on the album ‘The Pleasure Principle’ via Beggars Banquet Records
+Available on the GARY NUMAN album ‘The Pleasure Principle’ via Beggars Banquet Records

 TELEX Rock Around The Clock (1979)